Immigrate to Canada as a Therapist

 Therapists from all over the world are eligible to make an Express Entry for Canada Residency providing they have the right skills, experience and qualifications in their home country.

 Canada is home to many World Class Rehabs and Treatment clinics.
-Canadian rehab facilities are always looking to strengthen their teams by recruiting the best and most qualified therapists.
+These leading facilities are always looking to strengthen their teams by recruiting the best and most qualified therapists.

 Therapists looking to move to Canada to work under this NOC category 4153, might be employed under work titles including:

 - addictions Therapist

 - clinical Therapist